-For optimum performance it is important that you select the right traffic class when defining Profiles for your connection.
+For optimum performance it is important that you select the right traffic class when defining profiles for your connection.

-You can set up various types of connection using the Profiles and a Traffic Flow Template.
-For further information, see Using Profiles on page 127 and Using a Traffic Flow Template on page 130.
+You can set up various types of connection using the profiles and a traffic flow filter.
+For further information, see Using Profiles on page 130 and Using a Traffic Flow Template on page 133.